Conservation and restoration of books, manuscripts, documents and ephemera

 The conservation and restoration of books, manuscripts, documents and ephemera is an activity dedicated to extending the life of items of historical and personal value made primarily from paper, parchment, and leather.
 When applied to cultural heritage, conservation activities are generally undertaken by a conservator.
 The primary goal of conservation is to extend the lifespan of the object as well as maintaining its integrity by keeping all additions reversible.
 Conservation of books and paper involves techniques of bookbinding, restoration, paper chemistry, and other material technologies including preservation and archival techniques.
+In contemporary practice, this field also incorporates digital surrogacy as a supplemental preventive measure.
+By creating high-resolution digital copies, institutions can facilitate "information preservation" and broader access.
+It is a method that reduces the necessity for physical handling of fragile originals and aids in their long-term survival.

 Book and paper conservation seeks to prevent and, in some cases, reverse damage due to handling, inherent vice, and the environment.
-Conservators determine proper methods of storage for books and documents, including boxes and shelving to prevent further damage and promote long term storage.
+Conservators determine proper methods of storage for books and documents, including boxes and shelving to prevent further damage and promote long-term storage.
 Carefully chosen methods and techniques of active conservation can both reverse damage and prevent further damage in batches or single-item treatments based on the value of the book or document.

 Historically, book restoration techniques were less formalized and carried out by various roles and training backgrounds.
 Nowadays, the conservation of paper documents and books is often performed by a professional conservator.
 Many paper or book conservators are members of a professional body, such as the American Institute for Conservation (AIC) or the Guild of Bookworkers (both in the United States), the Archives and Records Association (in the United Kingdom and Ireland), or the Institute of Conservation (ICON) (in the United Kingdom).